 The Samsung Galaxy S7 and Galaxy S7 Edge both have a lot to offer, including nearly all-day battery life.
-The Galaxy S7 has a 3,000 mAh battery and the Galaxy S7 Edge is even bigger, at 3,600 mAh and both support fast wireless charging.
-However, users are still encountering battery life problems.
-Here are some tips to fix battery life and get the best experience.
+The Galaxy S7 has a 3,000 mAh battery and the Galaxy S7 Edge is even bigger, at 3,600 mAh.
+Both support fast wireless charging.
+However, users are still encountering battery life problems nearly a year later.
+Here are some tips to fix battery life and enjoy the best experience.

-Samsung made a big effort to improve battery life in 2016.
-The Galaxy S7 now has a bigger battery, fast charging and is more efficient over all.
+Samsung made a big effort to improve battery life last year.
+The Galaxy S7 had a bigger battery, fast charging and is more efficient than prior models.
 It’s a great phone that many love, but battery issues are frustrating some.
 Especially for those that switched from a Galaxy Note 7.

-Now that the phone has been available for nearly 9 months, countless updates have fixes issues.
-If your Galaxy S7 or Galaxy S7 Edge still isn’t lasting as long as expected, below are a few suggestions to fix bad Galaxy S7 and S7 Edge battery life.
+Now that the phone has been available for nearly a year, countless updates have fixed issues.
+If your Galaxy S7 or Galaxy S7 Edge still isn’t lasting as long as expected, below are a few suggestions to fix bad Galaxy S7 battery life.

-Our Galaxy S7 Edge Review we came away satisfied with battery life, but the regular Galaxy S7 didn’t do quite as good.
+In our Galaxy S7 Edge Review we came away very satisfied with battery life, but the regular Galaxy S7 didn’t do quite as good.
 It’s still far better than last year, but not as great as buyers hoped for.
 As a result, we’ve gathered some tips, tricks, suggestions and apps below that could improve the battery life on both phones.

 How to Fix Bad Galaxy S7 and S7 Edge Battery Life